carlssonnp/test-another-remote-/README.md

 This repository should contain everything you need to know to get started.  **Budget about three weeks to complete all the exercises.**
 This is meant to simulate the end to end workflow of a Data Scientist / Data Engineer.
 Once complete you will have the foundation to "Hit The Ground Running".

+While it may not add immediate business value, I encourage you to take the long-term view and think about how this three week investment will save you three months down the road as you go about your tasks as a knowledable data scientist.
+If people are bugging you about doing "real work", kindly tell them that you are busy becoming superhuman and will work at 10x efficiency once the guide is complete.

 *"At the advanced levels Avant will be a libertarian and give you the paintbrush to paint your own masterpiece based upon your passions, skillset, etc.
   On the fundamentals Avant will be a dictator as having a strong base & foundation is universally beneficial."* - [John Danaher @ 6 Min & 30 Sec](https://youtu.be/SpLKrhwGavU?t=390)